Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

 - [Visual Studio 2017](https://aka.ms/vsdownload) or another editor.
 See [Get Started with .NET Core](https://www.microsoft.com/net/core#windowsvs2017) for the list of tools you might want to use depending on your platform
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
-- A user account that is an **admin of your Azure AD tenant**.
+- A user account that is a **global admin of your Azure AD tenant**.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1:  Clone or download this repository